aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/taskbaseline/_index.md

 [Duration](../../com.aspose.tasks/duration) - the scheduled duration of the task when the baseline was saved.
 ### getDurationFormat() {#getDurationFormat--}
 ```
-public final int getDurationFormat()
+public final byte getDurationFormat()
 ```

 Gets the format for expressing the duration of the task baseline.

 **Returns:**
-int - the format for expressing the duration of the task baseline.
+byte - the format for expressing the duration of the task baseline.
 ### getEstimatedDuration() {#getEstimatedDuration--}
 ```
 public final boolean getEstimatedDuration()